AstroSheppard/WFC3-analysis/bin_analysis/README.md

 Binfit_new.py sets uses fitter in marg_new.py to derive spectrum for marginalization.
 Filt_waves.csv gives a list of wavelengths for common filters in order to interpolate limb-darkening to bin's wavelength.
 Emcee_runs contain diagnostics for MCMC (visualization of model fits, pickle file of sampler, autocorrelation estimate and residuals for chains, visualization of chains, corner plot, 3 sigma ranges of parameters).

+Need to potentially install kapteyn/RECTE here as well.